Members are engaged with evolving and supporting certification surrounding Disciplined Agile, while keeping their own education current.

-The DAC-AC shall meet the last Thursday of each month, or at the call of the co-chairs.
-A proposed meeting schedule will be presented at the last meeting of the calendar year for the next year.
+The DAC-AC shall meet as schedules allow, at least every second month, or at the call of the co-chairs.
+A proposed meeting schedule will be presented at the last meeting of the calendar year for the following year.

-The DAC-AC shall meet annually at the Agile Alliance conference, with schedule to be presented once the conference dates are known for the next year.
+The DAC-AC shall meet-up at Agile conferences as schedules allow, with schedule to be presented once the conference dates are known for the next year.